Microsoft 365 / Outlook.com

 Copy Redirect URI from WP Mail SMTP settings

-You’ll need to copy this value, then paste it into your Microsoft Azure app registration form.
+You’ll need to copy this value and then paste it into your Microsoft Azure app registration form.
 Be sure to still keep both windows/tabs open in your browser, as we’ll continue to switch between the two.

 Finish app registration form in Microsoft